Climate change: IPCC warns India of extreme heat waves, droughts | DW | 10.08.2021

 "The threat of climate change is real — dangers are imminent and the future is catastrophic.
 This message from the IPCC report confirms what we already know and can see in the world around us," said Sunita Narain, an environmentalist and director of the Delhi-based Center for Science and Environment.

-"From wildfires because of extreme heat and moisture loss to devastating floods because of extreme rain events, and tropical cyclones because of the changing temperatures between the sea and land surface, it should worry us," added Narain.
+"From wildfires because of extreme heat and moisture loss to devastating floods because of extreme rain events, and tropical cyclones because of the changing temperatures between the sea and land surface, it should worry us," Narain said.

 Climate changes affecting India hard